gcfacchi/TomAugspurger.github.io/content/dask-ml-announce.md

   algorithm for the EM step.
 - [Preprocessing](http://dask-ml.readthedocs.io/en/latest/modules/api.html#module-dask_ml.preprocessing):
-  These are estimators that can be dropped into scikit-learn Pipelines, but they operate in parallel on dask arrays.
-They'll work well on datasets in distributed memory, and may be faster for NumPy arrays (depending on the overhead from parallelizing, and whether or not the scikit-learn implementation is already parallel.)
+  These are estimators that can be dropped into scikit-learn Pipelines, but they operate in parallel on dask collections.
+They'll work well on datasets in distributed memory, and may be faster for NumPy arrays (depending on the overhead from parallelizing, and whether or not the scikit-learn implementation is already parallel).

 ## Help Contribute!